allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 the initial 20 / 50 CPU usage, lets deep dive into the problem.

 ## C2 compiler deep dive
-Our application reserves 5 CPU, and according to spec, it should contain one C1 thread & two C2 threads.
-I can imagine those running 100% burning 3 CPUs, but it's far from those 20 / 50 CPU -> something is wrong.
+Our application reserves 5 CPUs, and according to spec, it should contain one C1 thread & two C2 threads.
+I can imagine those running at 100% burning 3 CPUs, but it's far from those 20 / 50 CPU -> something is wrong.
 <img width=1000 src="/img/articles/2024-06-18-the-noisy-hit-compiler/jit_threads.png"/>